Hydroxypropyltrimonium honey

 RAW Material: Honey

 Sustainability: Quaternized honey is often considered a more sustainable alternative to petroleum-based products.
-However, its sustainability depends on various factors, such as the metrics used to measure sustainability.
+However, its sustainability depends on various factors, including the metrics used to assess it.

-Production Process: The process involves reacting honey with low molecular weight quaternary derivative.
+Production Process: The process involves reacting honey with a low-molecular-weight quaternary derivative.
 A chemical reaction that adds a positive charge to the honey molecules.
 This process makes honey more water-soluble and able to bind to negatively charged hair strands.
 However, it alters honey’s natural structure and properties and may introduce synthetic or toxic residues into the final product.
 (3)

 Honey Production: Honey production has several aspects that contribute to its sustainability:

 Land Use: Honey production doesn’t require land cultivation.
-Bees can forage for nectar and pollen within a 2-mile radius of their hive.
-This allows bees to utilize various ecosystems, from forests to urban areas.
+Bees can forage for nectar and pollen within a 2‑mile radius of their hive, allowing them to draw resources from a wide range of ecosystems—from forests to gardens to urban landscapes.
 (7)

-Fertilizer Use: Honeybees can serve the purpose of natural fertilizers, supporting the environment while producing honey.
+Fertilizer Use: Honeybees can serve as natural fertilizers, supporting the environment while producing honey.
 (8)

 1 - HoneyQuat Quaternized Honey SDS (chemistryconnection.com)